 What are Early Pregnancy Symptoms to Watch For?

 Symptoms to watch for early on include a missed period, headaches, tender breasts, nausea and lower backaches.
 If you have been sexually active and are experiencing any of these symptoms, it is important to take a pregnancy test.
-IF you are experiencing nausea, you might explore information about morning sickness, which is related to the first trimester of pregnancy.
-This may help you figure out of you are pregnant or experiencing something else?
+Are you experiencing morning sickness – are you pregnant or experiencing something else?

 First Sign of Pregnancy: Spotting

 Implantation bleeding can be one of the earliest pregnancy symptoms.
 About 6-12 days after conception, the embryo implants itself into the uterine wall.
 Some women will experience spotting as well as some cramping.
 Some women do not even notice this so don’t worry if you are trying to get pregnant and don’t see it – you could still be pregnant.